 The kindergarten course is a little different than the others since it presents all twenty biblical truths, all of the character traits, and a cursory survey of the key stories of the Bible from creation through the resurrection.
 For the next five years, the courses follow a spiral progression—each year's course concentrates on some of the 20 biblical truths and reviews others, teaches some of the character traits, and works through a section of the Bible.
 This design allows students to enter at any level and still pick up the key concepts.

-Then the teacher introduces the story of Wise William, creating an object lesson with resources you've gathered to show Willliam building his house on a solid foundation that withstands water.
+Following is an example of how a lesson flows.
+The objective for day one of the first lesson in the first-grade program is for students to understand the importance of following good directions and plans for their lives.
+The lesson uses an analogy of house building, beginning with a discussion about house building and building supplies that will be needed.
+It also has the teacher provide an architectural floor plan for students to see how a builder knows what to do.
+Then the teacher introduces the story of Wise William, creating an object lesson with resources they've gathered to show William building his house on a solid foundation that withstands water.
 Questions are provided to guide the discussion.
 The lesson presentation concludes with a quick assessment activity that might be done orally in a homeschool setting.
 A colorful student workbook page has three spaces for children to draw different aspects of Willliam's story.
 Optional enrichment activities include an additional Bible-based discussion and a suggestion to invite an architect to the classroom.
 Lesson activities vary from day to day, so this is only a sampling of what it might look like on a single day.